adslbarxatov/IOP/docs/index.md

 # 7. Application order

-1. In the event that any Policy Object conflicts with the Community regulations (even if fully compliant with other ones), they will take precedence over the Product regulations in handling the conflict.
+1. Community regulations will take precedence over the Product regulations in handling the conflicts of any Policy Object with the Community regulations even if fully compliant with other Policy sections.
 2. Acquaintance with a Policy is mandatory.
 Failure to become acquainted with the Policy doesn’t deprive the Laboratory administration of the right to apply it.
-3. Agreement with the Policy is not required for participation in the Policy Scope.
-4. Disagreement with the Policy is not the basis for any sanctions against members of the Policy Scope.
-5. Publication of Policy Objects those aren’t consistent with the Policy in materials, comments and / or news feeds of the Policy Scope may be limited or terminated at decision of the administration.
+3. Publication of Policy Objects those aren’t consistent with the Policy in materials, comments and / or news feeds of the Policy Scope may be limited or terminated at decision of the administration.